 The aim of the communication between the IoT platform and the user (or applications) is to either retrieve data sent from the Wattsense Boxes, to configure the Box or send commands to the Box.
 The data from the Boxes are securely stored in our cloud and is exposed by various APIs.

-We provide three means of single/bi-directional communication between users and our IoT platform.
+We provide two means of single/bi-directional communication between users and our IoT platform.

 A REST API can be used for manipulating and managing the resources on our IoT platform.
 To provide secure communication, our REST API is only accessible over HTTPS (HTTP over TLS).
 That is, the data is sent and received over a secure and encrypted channel.
 The authentication and authorisation practices for our REST API are described as follows.

-The two main types of authentication for REST API are Basic Auth and API Keys (Tokens).
-Since securing authentication credentials in plain text is quite risky, we employ irreversible hashing and brute-force resistant algorithm to store it securely.
+The two main types of authentication for REST API are Basic Auth and API Keys.
+Since securing authentication credentials in plain text is quite risky, we employ irreversible hashing and brute-force resistant algorithms to store it securely.
 Moreover, each API request on our IoT platform comes with authentication credentials (Basic Authentication or API Keys) and is validated on the server for every request.

 In the upcoming release, we will allow two-factor authentication to further fortify access to our REST API. (*)

 - Authorisation Model:

 Our REST API also provides a resource level authorisation model for controlled access to each resource.
 For example, an admin can allow a user to send commands to a specific Box or read data without finding out the private Box configuration.
 Our authorisation model follows the following two main principles to ensure privacy and security: